sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-14.md

 $$T(n,5)\;=\mathrm\Theta(n^5)$$

-Overall, this is not only a very slow process, it is also a very inefficient way to implement because of the repetition.
+Overall, this is not only a very slow process, it is also a very inefficient way to implement this computation, because of all the repetitions.
 You can have a look at the solution for this exercice by Sarabander [here](https://github.com/sarabander/p2pu-sicp/blob/master/1.2/Ex1.14.scm) to see how to implement the solution in only $n^2$.